Aevarkan/MCBE-extended-commands-suite/README.md

 > [!CAUTION]
 > Be very careful with what command you decide to put on an item.
 You very likely will not be able to remove it if other players get their hands on it if you haven't set up a safeguard beforehands.
 See [`removeusecommand`](#removeusecommand) for why.

-> [!TIP]
-> For best practice, make use of a `function` that clears the item from the player upon using it.

 **Syntax**: `/scriptevent ecs:addusecommand <command: string>`